Lately I am dreaming of Marrakesh, the city of palaces and snake charmers.

 No visit to Marrakesh will be complete without mentioning its cuisine, an impressive fusion of Berber, Andalusia and Mediterranean cuisines.
 If you like spices, you’re in heaven, twenty-seven spices are combined for the famous Moroccan spice mixture ras el hanout, which is the base for the delicious tagines and beef dishes.

 A local friend advised us that we should definitely try La Grande Table Marocaine at the Royal Mansour or Dar Yacout for dinner and the Pavilion at the legendary La Mamounia Hotel for brunch.
+All turn out to be excellent suggestions.

-I still dream about the feat we had at Royal Mansour.
+I still dream about the feat we had at La Grande Table, Royal Mansour.
 The food and the service were incredible, but it’s sort of expected when the chef has three Michelin stars.
 What I adored was the building itself.
 The restaurant, set in its own lapis floored riad was one of the most luxurious and comfortable places I’ve ever been to.